 “It’s time for the smart new Urban Solutions Providers!
 I look forward to the discussions at EUW how decarbonisation and digitization can help to meet Cities needs and which role Utilities can play, especially when it comes to e-mobility and how much an opportunity it really is.”

 The flow of data through smart devices and with the help of IoT, will transform the Energy Market in ways we can only imagine right now.
 This track aimed to push our imagination to the limits.
 In the first session we learned that Utilities are irrelevant, while in the second we toyed with the idea of data and explored the numerous ways by which data create value.
 The third session focused on forging new opportunities by creating new, data-driven businesses, and the fourth and final session speculated on data economy and the smooth digital transition for Utilities.

 What are the key players in the Energy Sector doing right now with blockchain?
 And why does it matter?

 “First Energy Web Foundation members have realized the opportunity and decided to support the joint development out of different motivation.
 It matters because it will bring enormous effi ciency increases and promises to be the grid management solution for a 100% renewables driven world.
 There is no other technology available that has similar promises and no other event than EUW‘17 where so many of the key players are discussing the industry developments.”

 Electrifying format for the Keynote closing!

 No business or sector can live off their past glories.
 New ideas and strategies are needed to give us an edge in our respective fields; this is where the involvement of young, dynamic and creative people is vital.
-The Closing Keynote will be your key to hearing the latest solutions happening in the energy landscape by the most influential experts conversing with policy makers from the European Commission on climate change and those students eager to make their mark on the industry.Full Summit Programme
+The Closing Keynote was your key to hearing the latest solutions happening in the energy landscape by the most influential experts conversing with policy makers from the European Commission on climate change and those students eager to make their mark on the industry.Full Summit Programme